As you prepare for this wonderful day of celebrating your achievement we would like to provide you a few reminders….

 - There will be no tickets available on Commencement Day.

-You may indicate your disability-related needs by stopping by the Abilities Office table at the 2012 Commencement Countdown.
+Please indicate your disability-related needs by stopping by the Abilities Office table at the 2015 Commencement Countdown.
 In addition, you may contact the Abilities Office of Disabled Student Services at (773) 995-4401, or visit the office located in the Cordell Reed Student Union, Room 190, prior to Commencement day.

-Your name and degree in the graduation program book is a direct reflection of the university records.
-We cannot alter your name or degree to reflect anything other than what is in our database at the time of printing.
-It is your responsibility to ensure that your data is accurate in the University system
+Your name and degree in the graduation program book is a direct reflection of the University records.
+It is highly encouraged that you review your personal data with your Advisor during the review of your graduation status.
+We cannot alter your name or degree to reflect anything other than what is in our database.

 - Balloons are strictly prohibited inside the Convocation Center.